TuftsBCB/Walker/README.md

 ## Using the module

-If you use the python-rwr module, please cite:
+If you use the Walker module, please cite:

 Zhang H, Schaefer M, Crawford J, Kiel C, Serrano L, and Cowen LJ.
 "Studying Gene Prioritization in Tissue-Specific Networks: A Case Study with the BRAF Oncogene."
 In review.
 (2016)